New York Brain Injury Attorney

-According to the International Conference on Concussion in Sports, children and teens require different treatment for concussions, head trauma and brain injuries than adults.
+According to the International Conference on Concussion in Sports, children and teens require different treatment for concussions, head trauma and brain injuries than adults do.
 The guidelines, published in the British Journal of Sports Medicine, say children and teens must be strictly monitored and activities restricted.
-After a concussion: no return to the field of play, no return to school and no cognitive activity - until fully healed.
+After a concussion, there is to be no return to the field of play, no return to school and no cognitive activity until the child is fully healed.
 "These recommendations mark the first time that international experts have focused on specialized treatment for kids," said Dr. Gerard Gioia of the Children's National Medical Center in Washington, D.C.
 "This conference of experts has led the way in developing protocols for adult athletes, and now international protocols take into consideration that the developing brain of the child and adolescent requires special consideration."
-In light of the care required by children with concussions, brain trauma and head injury, it is recommended:
+In light of the care required by children with concussions, brain trauma and head injury, it is recommended that:

 - No child or adolescent athlete should ever return to play on the same day of an injury, regardless of level of athletic performance.

-- Children and adolescents may need a longer period of full rest and then gradual return to normal activities than adults.
+- Children and adolescents may need a longer period of full rest than adults do and then gradual return to normal activities.

-While each case is different, it's not unusual for negligent drivers, doctors, employers, or property owners to deny responsibility for an accident that injures others.
-Consequently, it may be necessary to investigate the circumstances involved in an accident in order to establish who was at fault and who is liable for serious brain damage.
+While each case is different, it's not unusual for negligent drivers, doctors, employers or property owners to deny responsibility for an accident that injures others.
+Consequently, it may be necessary to investigate the circumstances of an accident to establish who was at fault and who is liable for serious brain damage.

-At Tolmage, Peskin, Harris, Falick, our NY City brain damage attorneys work with accident investigators, safety experts, toxicologists, design engineers, and other professionals in determining the cause of an accident.
+At Tolmage, Peskin, Harris, Falick, our New York City brain damage attorneys work with accident investigators, safety experts, toxicologists, design engineers and other professionals in determining the cause of an accident.
 We have the resources needed to counter claims by expert witnesses testifying on behalf of insurers and their doctors.

-Brain injuries - especially involving young children - create the need for future care.
-Our attorneys can assist you in exploring the creation of a special needs trust with any proceeds from an award or settlement in your case.
-Establishing a special needs trust can help you or your loved one qualify for Medicaid without having to spend down assets.
+Brain injuries - especially involving young children - often require future care.
+Our attorneys can assist you in exploring the creation of a special-needs trust with any proceeds from an award or settlement in your case.
+Establishing a special-needs trust can help you or your loved one qualify for Medicaid without having to spend down assets.
 Additionally, depending on how the trust is structured in relation to other estate planning tools, it may be possible to protect all or most of the assets involved from certain kinds of taxes.

 If you or a loved one has suffered a brain injury or spinal cord injury, contact the NYC brain injury lawyers at Tolmage, Peskin, Harris, Falick.
-Or, if you prefer, please call us toll free at 877.298.3201 to discuss your case.
+If you prefer, please call us toll free at 866-502-9091 to discuss your case.